Hi, we are Kathryn and Alan, the project’s lead officers at Wyre Forest District Council.

 Friends of Brinton Park

 As part of our Heritage Fund grant, we need to set up a new Friends of Brinton Park group.
 The previous group finished meeting in 2012 as they felt they didn’t have a focus for their volunteering.
 A new Facebook group started up in 2018 following vandalism to the play area and residents are clearly passionate about their park.
-In 2019 we will have volunteering opportunities and activities and we hope a core group can develop once again.
+In 2019 we had volunteering opportunities and activities.

 Next meeting: TBA